 Florida law permits finalization once the 90 days post-placement supervision period has expired and 30 days have elapsed after entry of the Final Judgment Terminating Parental Rights.
 Finalization generally occurs 120 days after placement but can be delayed by the court’s crowded docket.
 We will notify you when your final hearing is set.

 How much does adoption cost?

-The costs of adoption are wide-ranging, primarily depending on the birth mother’s living and medical expense needs.
+The costs of adoption are wide-ranging, primarily depending on the birth mother’s living and medical expense needs, and whether the adoptive family resides in the State of Florida or another state.
+Currently our adoption placements average $40,000-$45,000.
 Please advise us of your adoption budget during your consultation so that we can attempt to stay within your parameters.

 When can the adoptive parents obtain a birth certificate?

-We apply for the birth certificate after finalization of the adoption, and it usually takes 4 – 6 weeks to obtain.
-Consequently, you should expect the birth certificate five months after placement.
+We apply for the birth certificate after finalization of the adoption, and it usually takes 3 – 6 weeks to obtain.
+Consequently, you should expect the birth certificate five months after the child's birth.